eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/i-natural-person-representing-another-natural-person.md

 ### 3.1 Attestation issuance
-Based the regulation, it should be possible to issue an attestation for a natural person to a legal representative.
-Rules for issuing an attestation to a legal representative SHALL be defined in the corresponding Rulebook according to the applicable national and european legislation.

-A PID or attestation issued to a legal representative SHALL be distinct from the original issued to the natural person, and SHALL include information specifying the nature of the representation.

-The European Digital Identity Framework [European Digital Identity Regulation], ANNEX VI states:

-> Member States shall ensure that measures are taken to allow qualified trust service providers of electronic attestations of attributes to verify by electronic means at the request of the user, the authenticity of the following attributes against the relevant authentic source at national level or via designated intermediaries recognised at national level, in accordance with Union or national law and where these attributes rely on authentic sources within the public sector:

-> [...]
-9. Powers and mandates to represent natural or legal persons;

-Therefore, for certain use cases (e.g., parent-child relationship) a PID or Attestation provider should be able to retrieve relevant information from authentic sources at national level (or via designated intermediaries).
-However, in other use cases (e.g., power of attorney) the represented natural person may need to authorize a representative.
+Based on the [European Digital Identity Regulation], it should be possible to issue an attestation for a natural person to a representative, in accordance with applicable national and European legislation.
+For certain use cases (e.g., parent-child relationships), a PID or attestation provider should be able to retrieve the relevant information from authentic sources at the national level or through designated intermediaries.
+In other cases (e.g., power of attorney), the represented natural person may be required to explicitly authorize the representative.

-To support such cases, mandates SHALL be managed through a distinct attestation type.
-This mandate-specific attestation SHALL clearly define the operations the agent is authorized to perform, thereby limiting the scope of its authorization.
+Attestation for a natural person issued to a representative SHALL be managed through a distinct attestation type.
+This attestation type SHALL specify the nature of the representation and SHALL clearly define the operations that the representative is authorized to perform, thereby restricting the scope of their authority.
+It SHALL NOT be possible to conceal this information.

-Such an attestation SHALL be either short-lived or revocable.
-In the case of revocable attestations, all entities which, according to applicable law, must have the ability to revoke them SHALL be able to do so.
-Furthermore, high level requirements related to attestation revocation, defined in Annex 2 of ARF, are applicable to attestations corresponding to mandates.
+Furthermore, this attestation type SHALL be either short-lived or revocable.
+In the case of revocable attestations, all entities that, according to applicable law, are entitled to revoke them SHALL have the capability to do so.
+It is emphasized that the high-level requirements concerning attestation revocation, as defined in Annex 2 of the ARF, also apply to this attestation type.

 ## 3.2 Attestation Presentation
 A natural person should be able to represent another natural person when interacting with a Relying Party.
-The Relying Party SHALL always be aware that it interacts with a legal representative or an agent, either because this information is embedded in the corresponding PID or attestation, or because the corresponding Wallet Unit presents a mandate-specific attestation.
-In the case where the information is embedded, it SHALL NOT be possible to hide the representation information contained in the PID or attestation.
+The Relying Party SHALL always be made aware that it is interacting with a legal representative or agent.
+This is ensured by the fact that the corresponding Wallet Unit presents an attestation of a distinct type, specifically issued representations.

 ## 4 Additions and changes to the ARF

 ### 4.1 High-Level Requirements to be added to Annex 2
 **Requirement 1**
-If a PID or attestation for a natural person can be issued to a legal representative, the corresponding Rulebook SHALL define the rules governing such issuance.
-These rules SHALL comply with applicable legislation.
+The Commission SHALL create a Rulebook for attestations issued to a natural person representing another natural person.
+The Rulebook SHALL include attributes used for defining a validity period, the nature of the representation, and the operations the representative is authorized to perform, thereby limiting the scope of its authorization.

 **Requirement 2**
-PID Providers and Attestation Providers SHALL ensure that PID or attestation issued to a legal representative is distinct from the original issued to the natural person, and it includes information specifying the nature of the representation.
-Wallet Units SHALL NOT hide this information from the Relying Parties.

-**Requirement 3**
-The Commission SHALL create a Rulebook for attestations corresponding to mandates.
-An attestation corresponding to a mandate SHALL be issued to the Wallet Unit of the agent and clearly define a validity period and the operations the agent is authorized to perform, thereby limiting the scope of its authorization.

-**Requirement 4**
-An Attestation Provider issuing attestations corresponding to mandates SHALL ensure that either the attestations are short-lived or that all entities which, according to applicable law, must have the ability to revoke such attestations are able to do so.
+An Attestation Provider issuing attestations to a natural person representing another natural person  SHALL ensure that either the attestations are short-lived or that all entities which, according to applicable law, must have the ability to revoke such attestations are able to do so.